frida/frida-website/_posts/2019-05-28-frida-12-6-released.markdown

 - Android Java integration is back in fully working condition on 32-bit ARM.

+### Changes in 12.6.7

+- Latest Chimera iOS jailbreaks are now supported; confirmed working on *1.0.8*.
+- Linux injector handles target processes where the libc's name is ambiguous, which is often an issue on Android.

 [Jake Van Dyke]: https://twitter.com/giantpune
 [Giovanni Rocca]: https://twitter.com/iGio90